tangellpallisravya95/E-landingpage/README.md

 # E-landingpage
 # 🍔 Tasty Burgers - Landing Page

 This is a simple and attractive landing page project for a fictional burger restaurant named **Tasty Burgers**.
-The goal was to create a visually appealing website using only HTML and CSS.
+The goal is to create a visually appealing website using only HTML and CSS.

 ## 🔧 Technologies Used
 - HTML5